Stochastic modeling of superfluorescence in compact systems: Introduction

 However, if the initial incoherent excitation triggering superfluorescence is not instantaneous, and the quantum stage is further complicated by various incoherent processes, random initial conditions are no longer applicable.
 In such cases, several phenomenological strategies have been proposed.
 For instance, in Refs.~\cite{2004'Ziolkowski,2000'Larroche,2019'Subotnik-EhrenfestR,2019'Subotnik_comparison}, random initial conditions have been replaced by phenomenological noise terms acting as source terms in the Maxwell-Bloch equations.
 Nevertheless, as these methods are not derived from first principles, they come with certain limitations.
 For example, the widely used methodology proposed in Ref.~\cite{2000'Larroche} produces an incorrect temporal profile of spontaneous emission, as highlighted in Refs.~\cite{2018'Krusic, 2019'Benediktovitch}.

 In summary, there is currently no numerically efficient and sufficiently accurate methodology available for providing a reliable quantitative characterization of collective spontaneous emission involving an arbitrary number of multi-level emitters, especially in the presence of incoherent processes and excitation.
 Therefore, our objective is to establish such a formalism based on first principles.
-The development of this formalism draws inspiration from a many-body phase-space description utilizing the positive $P$ function. (for more details and examples, see Refs.~\cite{2014'Drummond_book, 2001CoPhC.142..442D, PhysRevE.96.013309, PhysRevLett.98.120402, PRXQuantum.2.010319}).
-While this approach offers a direct path to stochastic equations that can be efficiently sampled in a Monte Carlo style, it, unfortunately, features certain limitations extensively discussed in Refs.~\cite{PhysRevA.55.3014, 2006'Deuar_stochastic-gauges, 2005'Deuar_PhD}.
-The present article offers an in-depth analysis of how these limitations affect the simulation of superfluorescence.
+The development of this formalism draws inspiration from a many-body phase-space description utilizing the positive $P$ function. (for more details and examples, see Refs.~\cite{2014'Drummond_book, 2001CoPhC.142..442D, PhysRevE.96.013309, PhysRevLett.98.120402, PRXQuantum.2.010319}). {While this approach offers a direct path to stochastic equations that can be efficiently sampled in a Monte Carlo style, unfortunately, it features certain limitations that manifest in practice as spiky, diverging solutions.
+These limitations and a potential method for mitigating them are thoroughly discussed in Refs.~\cite{PhysRevA.55.3014, 2006'Deuar_stochastic-gauges, 2005'Deuar_PhD}.
+In these works, it has been demonstrated that quantum many-body systems allow certain freedom when modeled by stochastic differential equations.
+It turns out that there is more than one system of equations leading to the same expectation values.
+In practice, different systems of equations may exhibit different degree of divergent behaviour.
+The technique, which provides several strategies for choosing a more stable system of equations, is commonly referred to as stochastic gauges.
+The present article offers an analysis of how the mentioned instability issue impacts the simulation of superfluorescence and how we adopt stochastic gauges to resolve them. }

 Given the need to benchmark the proposed theoretical methodology, this article focuses exclusively on superfluorescence in compact systems.
 This choice is motivated by the fact that it can be exactly solved using methods based on the decomposition of the quantum state.
 Specifically, we adopt the methodology presented in Ref.~\cite{Sukharnikov2023}.
 The numerical benchmark suggests that the proposed methodology provides satisfactory results for a wide range of parameter values.
 Discrepancies, however, arise when the system evolves into a dark many-body state.
 Furthermore, we demonstrate that the presence of incoherent processes mitigates the prominence of this issue.